vivi0526/problem-set-2/README.md

 ## Question 2

 Use BEDtools to calculate the GC content of nucleotides 19,000,000 to 19,000,500 on chr22 of `hg19` genome build.
-Report the highest GC content as a fraction (e.g., 0.50).
+Report the GC content as a fraction (e.g., 0.50).

 ## Question 3

-Use BEDtools to identify the length of the CTCF ChIP-seq peak that has the largest mean signal in `ctcf.hela.chr22.bg.gz`.
+Use BEDtools to identify the length of the CTCF ChIP-seq peak (i.e., interval) that has the largest mean signal in `ctcf.hela.chr22.bg.gz`.

 ## Question 4

-Use BEDtools to identify the promoter (1000 bp upstream of a TSS) containing the single nucleotide with the highest signal in `ctcf.hela.chr22.bg.gz`.
-Report the interval like `chr1:100-500`.
+Use BEDtools to identify the gene promoter (defined as 1000 bp upstream of a TSS) with the highest median signal in `ctcf.hela.chr22.bg.gz`.
+Report the gene name (e.g., 'ABC123')

 ## Question 5